davehorner/cargo-e/README.md

 ## Not a Digital Junk Drawer

-  Crates can easily become digital junk drawersâ€”random directories and executables thrown around like confetti.
+  Crates can easily become digital junk drawers—random directories and executables thrown around like confetti.
 When developers adopt the "stick it anywhere" with no annotation/metadata, the result is a cluttered mess of custom scripts and ad-hoc tools that expose testers systems to risk by just running everything.

-## Embracing Cargo's Convention
+## Embracing Cargo’s Convention

-  When you bypass Cargo's metadata-driven approach by using custom, ad-hoc methods, you lose the inherent benefits that come from a well-defined project structure that follow some convention.
-Cargo.toml encapsulates critical metadataâ€”like dependency management, versioning, and build instructionsâ€”that ensures consistency and predictability across Rust projects.
+  When you bypass Cargo’s metadata-driven approach by using custom, ad-hoc methods, you lose the inherent benefits that come from a well-defined project structure that follow some convention.
+Cargo.toml encapsulates critical metadata—like dependency management, versioning, and build instructions—that ensures consistency and predictability across Rust projects.

 ## Contributing